DomenicoHyatt/100-go-mistakes/README.md

 #### Not understanding the concurrency impacts of a workload type (#59)

-When creating a certain number of goroutines, consider the workload type.
+tldr When creating a certain number of goroutines, consider the workload type.
 Creating CPU-bound goroutines means bounding this number close to the `GOMAXPROCS` variable (based by default on the number of CPU cores on the host).
 Creating I/O-bound goroutines depends on other factors, such as the external system.

 [[Source code]](08-concurrency-foundations/59-workload-type/main.go)

 #### Misunderstanding Go contexts (#60)

-Go contexts are also one of the cornerstones of concurrency in Go.
+tldr Go contexts are also one of the cornerstones of concurrency in Go.
 A context allows you to carry a deadline, a cancellation signal, and/or a list of keys-values.

 [[Source code]](08-concurrency-foundations/60-contexts/main.go)